 Jonathan Look Jr. is from Conroe, TX, and Sarah Wilson is from London, England.
-After meeting on the open road, they started the travel blog LifePart2.
-Sarah has been kind enough to answer a few of our questions below.
+After meeting on the open road in Chiang Mai, they started the travel blog LifePart2.

 TA: Tell us a little about yourself and your business.